mattrussell2/gradescope-autograder/README.md

 * Since we've removed course code from the repo, we need more examples in `assignments/`.

 # Changelog

+## [2.3.1] - 2023-07-09
+Updated mitigation suggestions to be more clear; show all issues per test, rather than just the first one.

 ## [2.3.0] - 2023-07-09
 BUG: Fixed permissions issue for LINK_DIR where 'student' user couldn't read into the LINK_DIR.